As of October, we now meet at Trinity Community Centre, Trinity Road, LU3 1TR.

-We meet every Sunday at 11 am at William Austin Infant School, Culverhouse Road, Luton LU3 1PZ.
+For many years, we have been meeting at William Austin Infant School, Culverhouse Road, Luton LU3 1PZ.
 (Map here

-Our meetings are focused on teaching the Bible because we believe life is meaningless without the insight and the information contained in the Christian scriptures.
+Our events are focused on teaching the Bible because we believe life is meaningless without the insight and the information contained in the Christian scriptures.
 What's more, we do our best to make the Bible accessible.
 Why study something that is irrelevant or beyond all understanding?

 Apart from teaching, we seek to offer worship that is meaningful and encouraging.
 Because we are a small fellowship, we don't have a band or a praise group but we do like to sing and enjoy having people share in the ministry of worship.
 This might include young people reading scripture, someone offering a poem, or a reading, or others sharing some thoughts.
 All in all, we want worship to be uplifting and informative.

 Dress standard?
 There isn't one, really.
 Most of our folks come smartly dressed and our pastor almost always wears a tie (that's just him!).
 Really, just come as you are and you will fit in.